 Before his encounter with Christ, Paul was a persecutor of the early church!
-He was an Old Testament law-abiding legalist in the fullest!
+He was an Old Testament, Law-abiding legalist in the fullest!
 He said so himself!
 (See Philippians 3:4-6).
 Paul didn’t go to the places Jesus went as He taught the masses.
 Paul didn’t see Christ walking the countryside, healing people.
-He wasn’t even a witness to a single miracle Christ performed–and, he wasn’t there when Jesus died or raised from the dead.
-Instead, he was probably in the crowd of legalistic Jews who yelled out, “Crucify him!” as Jesus stood on trial!
+He wasn’t even a witness to a single miracle Christ performed; and he wasn’t there when Jesus died or rose from the dead.
+Instead, he was probably in the crowd of legalistic Jews who yelled out, “Crucify Him!” as Jesus stood on trial!

 Paul went from hating Jesus the worst, to respecting Him the most—just as if he was an actual disciple!
 What’s so neat to me is that Jesus specially reached out to a bounty-hunter of Christians and said, “This man is my chosen instrument to carry my name” (see Acts 9:15).

 After He did, the newest apostle went on to establish tons of roots for the gospel–that might be the biggest understatement I’ve written in a while.
 Paul did more work for God than perhaps any other apostle—ever!
 Jesus is calling you to do the same!